 Largest Contentful Paint (LCP): How quickly does your main content appear?

-- Goal: Under 2.5 seconds (faster than making microwave popcorn)
+- Goal: Under 2.5 seconds

 -